prominenceai/deepstream-services-library/docs/api-sink.md

 **Fields**
 * `recording_event` - specifies which recording event has occurred.
 One of DSL_RECORDING_EVENT_START or DSL_RECORDING_EVENT_END
-* `sessionId` - the unique sesions id assigned on record start
+* `sessionId` - the unique sessions id assigned on record start
 * `filename` - filename generated for the completed recording.
 Null on recording start.
 * `directory` - path for the completed recording.
 Null on recording start.
 * `duration` - duration of the recording in milliseconds.
 0 on recording start.